demjhonsilver/embedrax/README.md

 ## Description

-Embedrax is an embed package for React, Vue, Angular, and Svelte which can embed from platforms like Facebook, TikTok, YouTube/Shorts, Twitter/X, Vimeo and Dailymotion.
+Embedrax is an embed package for React, Vue, Angular, and Svelte which can embed from platforms like Facebook, Instagram, TikTok, YouTube/Shorts, Twitter/X, Vimeo and Dailymotion.

 Frameworks / Libraries | Tested versions